bixb922/crank-organ/doc-hardware/README.md

 # The ESP32-S3
 I have tested this setup with some ESP32-S3 boards similar a  ESP32-DEVKITC-1 V1.1 board, although schematics differ.
 Specifications: quad Flash (QD flash) and Octal SPIRAM (OT PSRAM).
+These boards are sold as "N16R8" models.
 The boards have 44 pins.

 On Octal Flash boards such as N16R8V, less than 20 pins are available.
 From the Espressif documents: "In module variants that have embedded OSPI PSRAM, i.e., that embed ESP32-S3R8, pins IO35, IO36, and IO37 connect to the OSPI PSRAM and are not available for other uses."

 MicroPython images for N8R8 boards can be downloaded directly from the MicroPython site.
-At the time of this writing (2023), N16R8 still need custom generated images.
-See installation.
+For N16R8 boards, there is a tool to resize the MicroPython image, no need to generate new images.
+See the software installation.

 # Circuit diagram